AstroAnLi/young_sedimentary_rock_mars/README.txt

 are not installed, in Terminal, run: "pip install _____" where the package name goes in the blank.

 Important: All scripts and data must be in the same folder.
-Download region_data.zip data here: https://drive.google.com/file/d/109dBnRp7Fl4MPuyqZQ9MBn4_-ahN17sY/view?usp=sharing.
+Download data file region_data.zip here: https://drive.google.com/file/d/109dBnRp7Fl4MPuyqZQ9MBn4_-ahN17sY/view?usp=sharing.
 After downloading, unzip and place scripts with data in same folder.